eliias/unimog/README.md

 > Elegant service objects for Python.

-Composable business logic and uniform error handling for business logic actions.
-A single action does one thing, and multiple actions can be organized in groups.
-Groups and Actions can be arbitrarily nested and form complex DAGs (directed acyclic graph).

-Service objects are useful to represent complex business logic in an easy to digest form.
+A robust and flexible framework that facilitates composable business logic and ensures uniform error handling for various business logic actions.
+The fundamental concept revolves around the idea that a single action should perform a specific task, and these actions can be seamlessly organized into groups.
+Notably, these groups and actions can be intricately nested, forming complex Directed Acyclic Graphs (DAGs).

+To enhance readability and maintainability, we leverage the concept of service objects to encapsulate intricate business logic in an easily understandable format.
+Establishing a normalized interface for all service calls not only streamlines the overall architecture but also enables the chaining of service calls.
+This consistent approach to handling errors across the entire framework ensures a standardized and predictable error-handling mechanism, contributing to the reliability of the system.

 ## Usage